siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

 client and server agree on the metadata to use, and that is left to the application.

-Note that `skM` has one group element for each bit of the metadata `t`, as well as the extra group element `a0`.
-Given metadata `t`, `PublicKeyGen` calculates the attribute specific key by performing a scalar multiplication of all the group elements in `skM` for each bit of `t` that is set to `1`.
+Note that `skM` has one scalar `ai` for each bit of the metadata `t`, as well as the extra scalar `a0`.
+Given metadata `t`, `PublicKeyGen` calculates the attribute specific key by performing a scalar multiplication of all the scalars elements in `skM` for each bit of `t` that is set to `1`.

 To prove that `skT` is derived from `skM`, `GenerateProofs` generates up to `n`